-Full Year - 5.0 Credits Co-requisite - Algebra I
+Full Year - 5.0 Credits Co-requisite - Algebra I Offered in Grades: 9, 10, 11, 12

 This is the first course in the Cisco Cybersecurity Program of Study for students at WOHS.
 The skills taught in IT Essentials are essential in building a strong foundation in technical concepts that will support learning cybersecurity skills.